naiduhydra/whiteboard-hcj/README.md

 and efficient event handling.
 • Boosted drawing performance by 30% with optimized rendering and input handling.
 • Integrated tools like brush selection, color picker, and clear/reset features, increasing user retention by 20%.

+• Integrated tools like brush selection, color picker, and clear/reset features, increasing user retention by 20%.